Patawalonga River: Barcoo Outlet

 The Outlet project was initially dogged with controversy, due to failures to handle stormwater and pollution of Adelaide's beaches.
-People north of the Outlet (which itself is 500m north of the Patawalonga's natural mouth) at West Beach complained that the coastal drift was seeing the pollution simply shifted to their beaches instead of into the Patawalonga Lake.
-The Outlet also failed to handle stormwater during heavy rainfall and the resulting in stormwater pollution entered the lake section of the Patawalonga in April (2x), May and August 2002.
+People north of the Outlet (itself 500m north of the Patawalonga's natural mouth) at West Beach complained that coastal drift was simply shifting pollution simply to their beaches instead of into the Patawalonga Lake.
+The Outlet also failed to adequately handle stormwater during heavy rainfall so stormwater pollution entered the lake section of the Patawalonga in April (2x), May and August 2002.
 Another failure in the Outlet in February 2003 resulted in minor flooding and consequent damage to homes in both Glenelg North and upstream Novar Gardens.

-The lower section of the Patawalonga at Glenelg North is now more-or less operated as a lake, with seawater at times circulated in through the river mouth and then out through the Barcoo Outlet to the north.
-The Outlet is named after the frigate HMAS Barcoo, which ran aground at Glenelg North during a violent storm on 11 April 1948, which also destroyed most of the jetty at Glenelg.
+The lower section of the Patawalonga at Glenelg North is now practically operated as a lake, with seawater sometimes circulated in through the river mouth and out through the Barcoo Outlet to the north.

+The Outlet is named after the frigate HMAS Barcoo, which ran aground at Glenelg North during a violent storm on 11 April 1948, and destroyed most of the jetty at Glenelg.